NVIDIA/OpenSeq2Seq/docs/sources/source/optimizers.rst

 ..
 This section contain information about LARC and NovoGrad.

-OpenSeq2Seq supports two propretary optimizers: LARC and NovoGrad.
+OpenSeq2Seq supports two new optimizers: LARC and NovoGrad.

 Layer-wise Adaptive Rate Control (LARC)